peterclemenko/shazbot/README.md

-# chaz
+# shazbot

-Chaz is chaz.
+shazbot is an expansion of chaz.

 This is a [Matrix](https://matrix.org) bot that connects to multiple LLM providers to allow for chatting with any of the LLM models.
 It is compatible with any model using the OpenAI API.